-If, in SETUP, you entered 2 drives, access to either drive A: or drive B: work just as they would in a PC.
+If, in SETUP, you entered 2 drives, access to either drive A: or drive B: works just as it would in a PC.

-If you want to boot from the floppy disk using your own DOS, refer to Chapter 12, "Using Your Own DOS".
+If you want to boot from the floppy disk using your own DOS refer to Chapter 14, "Using Your Own DOS."